groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/licensing-and-configuration/implement-groupdocs-annotation-java-user-roles/_index.md

 </dependencies>
 ```

-### License Acquisition
+### License acquisition

 You can start with a **free trial** that provides full functionality.
 When you’re ready for production, obtain a **temporary development license** or purchase a full license.

 **Pro tip:** Test the entire annotation workflow with the trial before committing to a purchase.

-## Core Implementation: Adding Custom User Roles to Annotations
+## Core implementation: adding custom user roles to annotations

-### Step 1: Creating Replies with Custom User Roles
+### Step 1: creating replies with custom user roles

-Each reply is linked to a `User` who carries a specific `Role`.
-This determines the permissions for that reply.
+**How do you create a reply that respects a specific user role?**
+Create a `User` instance, assign the appropriate `Role` enum value (e.g., `EDITOR` or `VIEWER`), then attach the user to a `Reply` object before adding it to the annotation.
+This ensures the reply inherits the permissions defined by the role.

+The `User` class represents an individual who interacts with an annotation, while the `Role` enum defines the permission set for that user.

 ```java
 import com.groupdocs.annotation.models.Reply;